vandavey/DotnetCat/README.md

 payloads.
 This application uses Transmission Control Protocol (TCP) network sockets to perform network communications.

-At its core, the architecture of DotnetCat is composed of unidirectional pipelines responsible for asynchronously transferring binary data from one stream to another.
-This allows for a single source or destination stream (e.g., socket stream) to be used by multiple pipelines simultaneously without thread lock issues occurring.
+At its core, DotnetCat is built of unidirectional TCP socket pipelines, each responsible for asynchronously reading from or writing to a connected socket.
+This allows a single socket stream to be used by multiple pipelines simultaneously without thread lock issues occurring.

 ### Features